reklun/TestPay/README.md

 Test:

+Running Unit Test
 `gradle build` will complete the tests

-Or Run Unit test per class.
+Or Run `./gradlew test`.
 The most important test class is `WorkFlowProcessorTest`

+Run Test for test files and generate output files
+By providing the path of the predefined test/data location, one can add more tests and generate output for each case
+`./gradlew runTest -Dinfile=/Users/chester/development/repo/TestPay/src/test/resources/data/`

 #-----------------------------------------------